SAF Learning

 Certificate

 Once you are registered for the webinar, access this webinar within your MY DASHBOARD.
-Prior to the start time, the webinar will be listed under "Upcoming Live Events."
+You can return to download your certificate by accessing the webinar information within the general listing of YOUR DASHBOARD through September 30, 2026.
+Registrants will be notified if that timeline is extended.

 Need Help?